 Impact on gold prices

-There is a major concern when it comes to increasing debt.
-As US public debt rises beyond a certain point, the country will have to increase taxes and cut spending in productive areas in order to service the interest costs.
+The main concern regarding increasing debt is that as it rises beyond a certain point, the country will have to increase taxes and cut spending in productive areas in order to service the interest costs.
 That would be bad for economic growth.
 If economic prospects aren’t bright, people don’t have many options to fall back on.
-Gold is one of those few options.
+Gold is one of those options.

 US public debt growth

 This is negative for the US dollar’s long-term prospects.
 The US dollar affects gold prices.
-Gold prices have an impact on gold companies such as Goldcorp (GG), Barrick Gold (ABX), and Newmont Mining (NEM) as well as gold-backed ETFs such as the SPDR Gold Trust (GLD).
+Gold prices have an impact on gold companies such as Goldcorp (GG), Barrick Gold (ABX), Newmont Mining (NEM), and gold-backed ETFs such as the SPDR Gold Trust (GLD).
 They also impact ETFs investing in gold stocks such as the VanEck Vectors Gold Miners ETF (GDX).
-GG, ABX, and NEM make up 10.2%, 8.5%, and 7.4% of GDX’s holdings, respectively.
+GG, ABX, and NEM make up 10.7%, 8.1%, and 6.9% of GDX’s holdings, respectively.